Notes on Theory of Distributed Systems: Paths system

 \section{Paths system}

 This is an optimal-load system from Naor and Wool~\cite{NaorW1998} with exponentially low failure probability, based on percolation theory.

-The basic idea is to build a $d\times{}d$ mesh-like graph where a quorum consists of the union of a top-to-bottom path (TB path) and a left-to-right path (LR path); this gives quorum size $O(\sqrt{n})$ and load $O(1/\sqrt{n})$.
+For this system, we build a $d\times{}d$ mesh-like graph where a quorum consists of the union of a top-to-bottom path (TB path) and a left-to-right path (LR path); this gives quorum size $O(\sqrt{n})$ and load $O(1/\sqrt{n})$.
 Note that the TB and LR paths are not necessarily direct: they may wander around for a while in order to get where they are going, especially if there are a lot of failures to avoid.
 But the smallest quorums will have size $2d+1 = O(\sqrt{n})$.

 The actual mesh is a little more complicated.
 Figure~\ref{figure-naor-wool-grid} reproduces the picture of the $d=3$ case from the Naor and Wool paper.